Début de Soirée

-Début de Soirée ([deby d(ə) swaʁe], literally Beginning of the Party) was a French pop music duo which had a huge success in 1988 with their song "Nuit de folie", a number-one single in France.
+Début de Soirée ([deby d(ə) swaʁe], literally Beginning of the Evening) is a French pop music duo which had a huge success in 1988 with their song "Nuit de folie", a number-one single in France.

 History

 Released for the first time in 1984 while the 2 singers were DJ in nightclubs in the south of France, the song "Nuit de folie" didn't meet success.
 They had difficulties in finding a record company to re-release a new version in 1988.
 However, the song was a great success : "Nuit de folie" was even the best-selling single of 1988 in France.
 It is currently still regarded as a classic dance music song.